 Workforce Health and Wellbeing

 The ORR (2019) has seen gains made in addressing key issues such as mental ill-health, musculoskeletal disorders and Hand Arm Vibration Syndrome.
 And yet there is still much work to do.
-The use of better intelligence to target workplace interventions to deliver long-term benefits is a priority.
+Gathering better intelligence is a priority, as it will allow us to target workplace interventions to deliver long-term benefits.
 This can contribute to an improvement in the quality of rail workers' lives, secure more consistent legal compliance, and increase productivity.
 The associated cost savings will free up valuable industry resources.

 What the rail industry is doing